barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 ## Closing notes

+Answering the koan is enacting the law of cause and effect, to translate it into action.

 How could one even formulate an answer?
 If one did, and if it was wrong, then they would be reborn as a fox.
 If one did, and if it was right, what would happen then?